pcdslab/ProteoRift/README.md

 Tariq, U., Shabbir, B. & Saeed, F. End-to-end deep attention-based multitask pipeline for predicting uncertainty-quantified peptide properties from mass spectrometry data. *Nature Scientific Reports* (2026). https://doi.org/10.1038/s41598-026-43215-2

-Full documentation and further functionality are still a work in progress.
-A step-by-step how-to for training or running our trained version of ProteoRift on your data is available below.
-Please check back soon for an updated tool!
+A step-by-step how-to for training or running our trained version of ProteoRift on your data is available below using conda.
+To perform the database search on your data using pip, please see the guide on [huggingface](https://huggingface.co/SaeedLab/ProteoRift).

 <!-- # Step-by-Step HOW TO